About Us

 After a few years of collecting this type of material and having shelves full of dispensatories, formularies, books on materia medica (medical uses of herbs), Eclectic medical text and journals, I came across a copy of Woodville’s Medical Botany.
 I hadn’t known or seen a botanical book so beautiful, over 300 hand-colored plates of medicinal plants.
 That must have been when the bibliomania virus hit me so hard.
 My search for colored-plate botanicals and hand-colored herbals began and never stopped for over 30 years.

-After having spent over 30 years collecting and building one of the world’s finest private botanical libraries, it’s wonderful to be able to share digital copies with everyone through the World Herbal Library website.
+After having spent over 30 years collecting and building one of the world’s finest private botanical libraries, it’s wonderful to be able to share digital copies with everyone through the World Herb Library website.

-The World Herbal Library has brought together books from so many of the great libraries of the last one hundred years, the incredible botanical book collection of Kenneth K. Mackenzie, the Robert de Belder collection, the Juan Carlos Ahumada collection of great herbals and the Massachusetts Horticultural Society sale in 2002.
+The World Herb Library has brought together books from so many of the great libraries of the last one hundred years, the incredible botanical book collection of Kenneth K. Mackenzie, the Robert de Belder collection, the Juan Carlos Ahumada collection of great herbals and the Massachusetts Horticultural Society sale in 2002.
 Having the Brucia botanical library along with the Dr. Christopher Hobbs botanical collection included is truly an honor.”

 ~ Bob Brucia, Botanical Book Collector, Manufacturing Herbalist, PhytoPharmaceutical consultant

-Christopher Hobbs, Ph.D., Co-Founder
+Christopher Hobbs, Ph.D.